codecrafting-io/asus-setup-tool/README.md

 - The InstallShield Engine could not be installed: This likely happens during the uninstallation of one of the Apps, as a result of setup interruption or failure to uninstall.
 Click ok and then proceed.
 This won't interfere on uninstallation.
 - The `GET ASUS SETUP` fails: This can happen if you interrupt the process and tried again later.
 Just run Asus Setup again.
 - The `SET ASUS SERVICE` fails: Reboot the system and try again.
 You may have to disable or uninstall the antivirus or Windows core isolation.
+- The POWERSHELL file script execution are managed by a group policy.
+When the execution policy of POWERSHELL file scripts are managed by a system group policy (User or Machine), you have to change to at least `RemoteSigned (allow local and remote)` before proceed.
+Check more with [this link](https://www.youtube.com/watch?v=zW69MisrsWk) to see more.
+- POWERSHELL is not in "FullLanguage" mode.
+When POWERSHELL is not set to "FullLanguage" mode, it is not possible to run the setup properly.
+To see more, check [this link](https://youtu.be/zW69MisrsWk?si=xLg4FjN4tbdveeP7&t=142).

 If you still have errors using the tool, open a PowerShell as a Administrator, navigate to the directory where you extract the tool, type the command `$global:DebugPreference = 'Continue'` and then `.\Setup.bat` to run ASUS Setup Tool.
 Copy the text for a `.txt` file and open an issue.